Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 Another view of the box.

-Photo of the homemade insert.
+Photo of the reproduction insert.

 We have had very few 6119-75 cabooses over the years as it is a lot less common than most of the other work cabooses from that era!
 This one-year-only caboose is sharp plus it's in a very hard-to-find box!